code-423n4/alpha-zetachain/README.md

 **Note:** Alpha repos should be made public following the competition; threats repos should be managed with great caution.

+# ZetaChain Overview

+[ ⭐️ SPONSORS: add info here ]

+*Please include the following:*
+- [ ] A repo to review
+- [ ] A description of how you're currently using Cosmos-SDK
+- [ ] Any specific things the auditors should pay close attention to

 ## Resources

+*Please include links to resources or audits you want teams to be aware of in creating guides to onboard wardens.*

 - **Documentation:**
 - **Website:**